As he begins the new season, 2011-2012, Yoav Talmi continues his worldwide activity holding three titles -

 (Ottawa) and the Orchestra of St. Luke’s at Carnegie Hall.

-Yoav Talmi’s summer activities includes the Aspen Music Festival,
+Yoav Talmi’s summer activities include the Aspen Music Festival,

 Casals Festival in Puerto Rico, Bergen Festival in Norway, Chautauqua